Time to relax: Three tips to balance stress and recovery

 With homeworking and social distancing still in place across the country, who is responsible for mental health support, and how can they ensure it’s effective?

-We explore the results of a 1,600-person independent survey into workplace health and wellbeing across England, to uncover the mental health impact of Covid-19.
+Explore the results of our study into workplace wellbeing across England to uncover the business and mental health impact of Covid-19.

 An overview of the key findings from our latest research into the effects of Covid-19 on workplace mental health and wellbeing.